NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 A bonus is that if someone accidentally tries to set the value to this property, they will get an error.
 This is because we have not defined a property setter, which is good in this case.

+Without a property, python would not raise an error if someone "outside" the class created (or clobbered) an `available_bays` attribute by just assigning a value to it at runtime!

 ***

 O-oh!